Seabed Baited Remote Underwater Video (sBRUV)

 locality STRING false Local named feature such as a village, bay, or reef

-date DATE true Date of sBRUV deployment (YYYY-MM-DD)
+date DATE true Date of deployment (YYYY-MM-DD)

 time TIME true Deployment time (HH:MM:SS)